Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-feeds-and-speeds.md

 <ul>
   <li>Cutting soft woods will often leave strands and burrs on your finished project.
 To prevent this, try reducing your feed rates slightly (~20%) or running a second finishing pass if your software allows this</li>
   <li>Plywoods (and some stringy soft woods) are prone to splintering at the surface during cutting.
 Using a downcut or compression bit can help with this immensely since they won’t tear the material up and over the surface.
-You can read more about how compression bits work <a href="https://sienci.com/2021/03/01/introducing-1-8-compression-bits-to-our-store/">here</a></li>
+You can read more about how compression bits work <a href="https://sienci.com/2021/03/01/introducing-1-8-compression-bits-to-our-store/" target="_blank" rel="noopener">here</a></li>
   <li>If you notice burning, ensure that: you’re using a wood-compatible tool, sawdust isn’t getting stuck in your cut (downcut bits can cause this), your cutting speed isn’t too slow, or router/spindle RPM isn’t too high</li>
   <li>Even though MDF is a cheap and clean-cutting material on CNCs, make sure to wear appropriate PPE since the dust is incredibly fine and can be dangerous to breathe in.
-Using a <a href="https://sienci.com/product/LongMill-magnetic-dust-shoe-mk2/">dust shoe</a> is a good option to help reduce the amount of generated dust</li>
+Using a <a href="https://sienci.com/product/LongMill-magnetic-dust-shoe-mk2/" target="_blank" rel="noopener">dust shoe</a> is a good option to help reduce the amount of generated dust</li>
 </ul>

 [tabby title="Reduced Speed"]